daveherrald/SA-rsearch/README.md

 For these sceanrios, create a simple Splunk user called 'luser' with the role of 'user'.
 This user will mimic a non-privileged user who you want to be able to access a restricted resource.
 NOTE: This is a different user than the one specified above.

 ### Scenario 1 - Read a restricted lookup table
-In this scenario, we will allow the unprivileged user access to **only certain rows** of a restricted lookup table called employeedata.csv (included wit this app).
+In this scenario, we will allow the unprivileged user access to **only certain rows** of a restricted lookup table called employeedata.csv (included with this app).

 employeedata.csv contains the following sensitive records: